-- A. Under the provisions of the Probate Code, the court may require additional notice in any matter. - B. Ordinarily, such notice will be required whenever it appears that the interests of any person may be adversely affected by the determination of the issues raised by the pleadings, such as when the status of property is to be determined or substantial fees for extraordinary services are requested. - C. Additional notice must include the full caption, as well as the time and place of hearing.
+- A. Under the provisions of the Probate Code, the court may require additional notice in any matter. - B. Ordinarily, such notice will be required whenever it appears that the interests of any person or entity may be adversely affected by the determination of the issues raised by the pleadings, such as when the status of property is to be determined, substantial fees for extraordinary services are requested, or granting the petition would reduce the taxes or other revenue that would otherwise be paid to a public entity, or will result in a public entity paying benefits that would not otherwise be owed. - C. Additional notice must include the full caption, as well as the time and place of hearing.
 The court may require a summary of the matters to be determined, or it may require a copy of the petition to be served with the notice. - D. The probate clerk will prepare and post the notice as required pursuant to Probate Code section 10308, subdivision (c).
-The clerk is not responsible for publications or mailings. - E. Notice to the Public Administrator/Public Guardian will be required in all appointment proceedings for decedent's estates when the proposed fiduciary is a creditor or not related to the decedent, and Letters Administration are requested; or when a non-resident of the United States is proposed. - F. Thirty (30) days "Notice of Hearing" to the Department of Health Services is required on petitions requesting approval of an accounting, amendment or addition to a first party Special Needs Trust by the Probate Court. - G. Parties filing a new action must serve on all parties a copy of the "Notice of Assignment to Imaging Department," with the petition or other case initiating pleading.
-A copy of this notice will be provided to the filing party by the court clerk when case originating filings are processed.
+The clerk is not responsible for publications or mailings. - E. Notice to the Public Administrator/Public Guardian will be required in all appointment proceedings for decedent's estates when the proposed fiduciary is a creditor or not related to the decedent, and Letters of Administration are requested, unless nominated by a person with a higher priority than the Public Administrator; or when a non-resident of the United States is proposed. - F. Parties filing a new action must serve on all parties a copy of the "Notice of Eligibility to e-File and Assignment to Imaging Department" with the petition or other case initiating pleading.
+A copy of this notice will be provided to the filing party by the court clerk when case originating filings are processed. - G. If specific information or language is required to be included in a notice, that specific information or language must be included in any waiver of that notice.
+This includes, but is not limited to, waivers of notice in Probate Code sections 850 and 859 proceedings, which must include the applicable notice language set forth in Probate Code section 851(c), and waivers of notice regarding a report of status of administration made under Probate Code section 12200, which must include the applicable notice language set forth in Probate Code section 12201(b).

 (Adopted 1/1/1990; Renum.
 7/1/2001; Rev. 7/1/2003; Rev. 1/1/2005; Renum.
 1/1/2006; Rev. 1/1/2012; Rev. 1/1/2013; Renum.
-1/1/2014; Rev. 1/1/2015; Rev. 1/1/2016)
+1/1/2014; Rev. 1/1/2015; Rev. 1/1/2016; Rev. 1/1/2017; Rev. 1/1/2018; Rev. 1/1/2020; Rev. 1/1/2021)